dgaydukov/cert-aws/sa/README.md

 * Create auto-scale group with ec2 httpd (but store data in efs, this would guarantee that if instance launched in another AZ data won't be lost)
 * Create auto-scale group with single ec2 and eip and after terminate associate same eip to new ec2 (in launch config userdata add ability to associate eip to current ec2 + you need role for ec2 to be able to associate eip to itself)
 * Rewrite cf templates random httpd to display privateIP
-* Add auto-scaling example for specific time range with `AWS::AutoScaling::ScheduledAction`
-+ add based on number of messages in sqs
 * cloudformation template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)
 * try to create aws sso user with permission set and add 1 free app, and then try to login to both aws console & this app
 * Create vpc with custom DHCP options set and create ec2 instance and see it private/public domain name